 We also utilized a PWERM that contemplated two scenarios - a remain-private scenario and a future liquidity event scenario.
-We derived our value under the remain-private scenario by discount rate.
+We derived our value under the remain-private scenario by discounting projected future cash flows to their present value as of the grant date using a 20.0% discount rate.
 This rate was determined based on an estimated weighted-average cost of capital derived from our estimated cost of equity, our after-tax cost of debt, and the debt-to-equity ratio implied by the valuation.
 Our cost of capital was based on publicly available information for companies in lines of business that were the same as or similar to ours.